-Originality Checking is a process whereby assignments submitted electronically by students in a variety of formats is then checked for originality against a vast database of books, journal articles, web resources and previously submitted student papers.
-A percentage originality score is produced along with a report identifying text in the submission which has matched other sources.
+Originality checking is a process whereby assignments submitted electronically by students in a variety of formats is checked for originality against a vast database of books, journal articles, web resources and previously submitted student papers.
+A percentage originality score is produced along with a report identifying text in the submission that has matched other sources.

 Originality Checking at Huddersfield.

-Originality checking at the University of Huddersfield is provided by Turnitin, Turnitin is integrated into UniLearn.
+Originality checking at the University of Huddersfield is provided by Turnitin.
+Turnitin is integrated into Brightspace.

 You can find out more about using Turnitin

 What does Originality Checking give me?

 As an instructor, you will create a submission link (normally in Brightspace) students will click on the link and will then be prompted to upload their assignment.

 Each assignment is then checked against a number of sources (including previously submitted papers) for originality, a report is produced identifying a percentage of text that matches other sources and an indication as to which text matched which sources.

 Tutors can access the originality report in order to determine any presence of plagiarism, the originality report is also good for identifying referencing issues within a submitted paper.

 Originality software can generally be configured so that students can view their own originality report this can be useful in helping students to identify referencing issues and improve their academic writing style.